lambdalisue/vim-gista/README.md

 You may want to checkout the following harmonic plugins:

 - [x] [vim-gista-unite](https://github.com/lambdalisue/vim-gista-unite) : Allow users to use unite.vim interface for listing
-- [ ] vim-gista-ctrlp : Allow users to use ctrlp.vim interface for listing
+- [ ] vim-gista-ctrlp : Allow users to use ctrlp.vim interface for listing (Not implemented yet)
-- [ ] vim-gista-neocomplete : Complete a gist ID with neocomplete.vim
+- [ ] vim-gista-neocomplete : Complete a gist ID with neocomplete.vim (Not implemented yet)
-- [ ] vim-gista-deoplete : Complete a gist ID with deoplete.vim
+- [ ] vim-gista-deoplete : Complete a gist ID with deoplete.vim (Not implemented yet)

 For users who use a previous version (v0.1.17)